efabless/openlane2/docs/source/usage/corners_and_sta.md

 * **Parasitic/Interconnect Corners**: Metal layers may have slightly different geometry based on manufacturing, which will affect the wires' parasitics (capacitance and resistance.)
-* **Transistor Corners**: Also called "process corners", more commonly, variance in transistor carrier mobility:
+* **Transistor Corners**: Also called "process corners", more commonly, variance in transistor carrier mobility.
+These are typically denoted in the speed of the rise and fall of the output value, i.e., a transistor that's slow going from 0 to 1 and fast going from 1 to 0 is called an "sf" transistor.
   See https://en.wikipedia.org/wiki/Process_corners#FEOL_corners for more info.

 And two that are dependent on the operation environment: